History of Nickelodeon: 2009–2016: Rebranding and ratings competition

-In early 2009, Nickelodeon unveiled a new logo that would be implemented toward the end of the year, designed by New York City–based creative director/designer Eric Zim.
+In February 2009, the channel decided to brand all of its programming blocks under the Nickelodeon name and as a result, the Nick Jr. and TEENick names on these blocks were discontinued.
+In the summer of 2009, Nickelodeon unveiled a new logo that would be implemented toward the end of the year, designed by New York City–based creative director/designer Eric Zim.
 It was part of a year dedicated to strengthening the brand's identity.
 The logo was intended to create a unified look that can better be conveyed across all of MTV Networks' children's channels.
-On February 2, Nickelodeon discontinued the TEENick block, as the name would soon be used for its own channel.
-The new logo debuted on September 28, 2009, across Nickelodeon, Nick at Nite, and Nicktoons, along with the newly launched TeenNick (named after the TEENick block) and Nick Jr. (named after the concurrently-running Nick Jr. block).
+The new logo debuted on September 28, 2009, across Nickelodeon, Nick at Nite and Nicktoons, along with TeenNick (named after the TEENick block) and Nick Jr. (named after the Nick Jr. block) channels, replacing The N and Noggin, respectively.
+The first animated show to premiere under the 2009 brand was Fanboy & Chum Chum, while Random!
+Cartoons, the show that Fanboy & Chum Chum originated from, was the last animated show to premiere under the 1984 brand.

 The wordmark logo bug was given a blimp background in the days prior to the 2010 and 2011 Kids' Choice Awards to match the award given out at the ceremony; beginning the week of September 7, 2010, the logo bug was surrounded by a splat design (in the manner of the logo used from 2005 to 2009) during new episodes of Nickelodeon original series.
 The new logo was adopted in the United Kingdom on February 15, 2010, in Spain on February 19, 2010, in Southeast Asia on March 15, 2010, in Latin America on April 5, 2010, in India on June 25, 2010 and on the ABS-CBN block "Nickelodeon on ABS-CBN" in the Philippines on July 26, 2010.
 On November 2, 2009, a Canadian version of Nickelodeon was launched, in partnership between Viacom and Corus Entertainment (owners of YTV, which had aired and continued to air Nickelodeon's series); as a result, versions of Nickelodeon now exist in most of North America.